ceddlyburge/tournament-organiser/README.md

 Release

 - [x] create a build, could simply be just on netlify?
 Maybe something else is better though. have elm review in build.
-- [x] set up branch protection? and work on a branch and protect main?
+- [ ] set up branch protection? and work on a branch and protect main?
 - [x] Release app to netlify or similar. maybe render. see if pull request deploy previews work. they should, its a simple case
 - [ ] Update readme with some friendly text
+- [ ] manual end to end test with copy paste
 - [ ] Publicise on canoe polo facebook groups, on discourse / newsletter, at work?
 - [ ] See if the johnson trotter algorithm is wanted by anyone (or the depth first one I'm actually using)
 - [ ] See if can get touch working in dnd package